NA abruptly prorogued after Opposition protest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Assembly session was prorogued abruptly on Friday without passing or debating a resolution on the expulsion of the ambassador of France over the publication of blasphemous caricatures in a French magazine.
+ISLAMABAD: The National Assembly session was prorogued abruptly on Friday without passing or debating a resolution on expulsion of the ambassador of France over publication of blasphemous caricatures in a French magazine.

 On that, the opposition members gathered in front of the speaker’s dias while raising slogans of Labbaik Ya Rasool Allah and carrying some placards making it difficult for the chair to continue proceedings.